vasyan/anki-deck-tools/docs/web-interface-guide.md

 ### Configuration Options

 - **Deck Name**:
-  - Leave empty to process all decks
+  - Select "All decks" to process all decks
-  - Enter a specific deck name to process only that deck
+  - Select a specific deck name to process only that deck

+- **Card ID** (optional):
+  - Enter a specific card ID to process only that card
+  - Useful for testing and debugging specific cards
+  - When specified, overrides deck selection and limit settings
+  - If the card ID doesn't exist, the task will complete with "No cards found"

 - **Card Columns**:
   - Comma-separated list of card columns to use in the template